Wander This World

 Wander This World is the third studio album by American blues guitarist Jonny Lang, released in 1998, when he was 17.
-The album was recorded at Seedy Underbelly Studios and Oarfin Studios in Minneapolis and the Sound Kitchen in Nashville.
+The album was recorded at Seedy Underbelly Studios, Oarfin Studios in Minneapolis, and the Sound Kitchen in Nashville.
 This album produced Lang's first Grammy nomination.

-The album contains a mix of genres; some tracks are blues, while others are Southern-style soul, funk, or rock with blues feeling.
-"Angel of Mercy" and Luther Allison's "Cherry Red Wine" are twelve-bar blues, "Walking Away" and "Second Guessing" are similar to 1960s Memphis soul, and "The Levee" and "Still Rainin'" are more rock orientated.
+The album contains a mix of genres; some tracks are blues, while others are Southern-style soul, funk, or rock with a blues feel.
+"Angel of Mercy" and Luther Allison's "Cherry Red Wine" are twelve-bar blues; "Walking Away" and "Second Guessing" are similar to 1960s Memphis soul; and "The Levee" and "Still Rainin'" are more rock-orientated.

 Reviewer Alex Henderson commented on how mature the 17-year-old Lang sounded, saying the album often sounded like it could be the work of a 30-year-old.